jkunimune/nibasa/faq.md

 ### Why are "y" and "v" separate from "i" and "u"?
 Don't they represent the same sound?

 It depends on your definition of "sound".
-Many languages spell "y" and "i" using the same symbol because they are pronounced with the tongue and lips in the same position.  however, most languages have two separate symbols, or else modify
+Many languages spell "y" and "i" using the same symbol because they are pronounced with the tongue and lips in the same position.
+However, most languages have two separate pairs of symbols for these sounds to indicate the length and the effect they have on the word's stress pattern.
+Nibasa uses the latter method because it makes it easier to figure out the pronunciation of a word from its spelling, and because it makes many English, Chinese, Arabic, and Bantu words more recognizable.

+### Why is /w/ spelled "v"?

+Most languages have at least one of /w/ or /v/, but few have both.
+The goal is to make words as recognizable as possible.
+That means matching native spellings as closely as possible when those native spellings are in the Latin alphabet.
+Con

+between v and w, the choice is clear.
+- Latin-influenced languages exclusively uses ⟨v⟩.
+- the Arabic language uses /w/, but doesn't use the Latin alphabet.  when Arabic words are spelld with the Latin alphabet in Turkish and Swahili, they tend to use both ⟨v⟩ and ⟨w⟩ respectively.
+- Middle Chinese has /w/, which is spelld ⟨w⟩ in most Chinese-influenced languages, but none of them use the Latin alphabet as their primary script.
+- Sanskrit languages tend to use both \[v\] and \[w\] as variations on /ʋ/, but don't use the Latin alphabet.

 ### Why do all the country names end in "desa"?

 In Nibasa, every proper noun must be suffixed with a common noun that states what it is.
 Most natural languages don't do this as consistently as Nibasa does, but you see similar patterns in affixes like Arabic's "مدينة", Japanese's "国", and Malay's "bahasa".
 Enforcing these suffixes makes it more clear which nouns in a sentence are proper, and what they refer to.
-Consider the English pairs "Turkey" (a country) and "turkey" (a bird), or "Georgia" (a country) and "Georgia" (a U.S. state).
+Consider the English pairs "Turkey" (a country) and "turkey" (a bird), or "Georgia" (a country) and "Georgia" (an American state).
-These similarities can cause confusion in English, but in Nibasa, suffixes like "desa" and "vilaya" can clearly distinguish similar pairs.
+These similarities can cause confusion in English, but in Nibasa, suffixes like "desa" and "vilaya" clearly distinguish similar pairs.

 ### Why are there so many hyphens?

-Nibasa uses hyphens to separate morphemes in compound words. they are an intuitive way to associate words with each other and make sentences more visually interesting while maintaining readers' ability to easily pick out morphemes. while I don't know of any natural languages that use them this much, most that use the Greek-derived alphabets use hyphens to join words to some extent.
+Nibasa uses hyphens to separate morphemes in compound words. they are an intuitive way to associate words with each other and make sentences more visually interesting while maintaining readers' ability to easily pick out morphemes. while I don't know of any natural languages that use them this much, most that use Latin or Cyrillic alphabets use them to some extent.

 ### Why is it SOV when most major languages are SVO?